Property in: LONDON

 Secondary Education

-Barking hosts several "outstanding" secondary schools, and the neighbouring borough of Redbridge is home to two highly-rated grammar schools.
+The area has several highly-rated secondary schools, and the neighbouring borough of Redbridge gives local parents access to some of London's top grammar schools.

 • Loxford School (mixed, ages 3-19);